fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

     “They wait not but for a single (terrible) cry which will seize them while they will be wrangling with each other.
 Then they shall not be able to make a bequest, nor shall they (be able to) return to their families.
     Quran, surah 39

-“And the Trumpet will be blown; then lo! they shall hasten from (their) graves unto their Lord.

-“They shall say: 'Oh, Woe unto us!
-Who did raise us up from our place of repose?'
-(Qur’an, 39:67-75)

 </details><details><summary>

 ## Second blow of the trumpet (Resurrection of the Dead)

 </summary>

+    And the Trumpet will be blown; then lo! they shall hasten from (their) graves unto their Lord.

+    They shall say: "Oh, Woe unto us!
+Who did raise us up from our place of repose?"
+    Quran, surah Az-Zumar (The Groups) 39:67-75

     "This is what the Beneficent (Allah) had promised, and the Messengers did speak the truth."